mdesilva/AmazonFlexUnlimited/README.md

 **Note**: I reverse-engineered the Amazon Flex API by running Charles Proxy on my iPhone whilst doing a variety of things on the Flex app (e.g logging in, searching for jobs, accepting a job, declining a job).
 You can do the same if you need to update the reverse engineered API in this program (e.g it doesn't work when you first start it up)

 **Disclaimer**: I tried to run this on a AWS server and it didn't work, possibly because Flex blocks all incoming connections from data centers to prevent large scale automation.
-But perhaps this will work on Azure.
+But perhaps it'll work out of data centers not owned by AWS.